Why do many Innkeepers Fear and

 be sure and buy a wireless keyboard and wireless optical mouse.
 Also, get a computer

 with built in wireless internet access.
-You will always thank me for these ideas and
+You will thank me for this advice and

 Most internet providers offer a modem with wireless access so you can be connected